Microsoft is spending half a billion dollars to make sure that when you hear the word Kinect you think "the future of video games."

 Microsoft first talked about the notion of bringing television to the Xbox 360 in 2007.
 The idea was initially pitched as giving gamers the ability to watch and record television on their console while they played games.
 It has since evolved into something more akin to Google TV, a smart TV platform that grants users access to a more interactive television viewing experience that includes the Internet.

-When I met with Microsoft co-founder Bill Gates in 2007, he also talked to me about the importance of giving the Xbox 360 the ability to see and hear.
+, he also talked to me about the importance of giving the Xbox 360 the ability to see and hear.
 Even back then Gates called vision and audio for the Xbox 360 the future.

 "I don't mean just the video conferencing, I mean the actual software analysis," he told me at the time.
 "There is a lot of work between the Xbox team and Microsoft research on that."